 The Overall Objective

 Before you start publishing on Google My Business, you will need to understand its nature.
-Customers perceive Google My Business posts as social media publishings.
+Customers perceive Google My Business posts as typical social media publishings.
 They don’t want to get pitched in the first place.
 Your potential customers want to get entertained or educated about the latest industry news or what happened in their area last week.
 They want to get to know your business better.
 Remember, your primary goal is to build trust and credibility.
 Selling can be a part of it, though it shouldn’t be the overall objective.
 It’s basically a branding channel for local businesses.

 That is where creative GMB posts come to play.
 Try to make your potential customers excited about your business.
 Try to reach a post ratio of 85% useful (educating/entertaining/inspiring) posts and 15% sales-oriented posts.
 If you follow that rule, you can always be sure you’re not pushing too much.

 From my experience, the best brands don’t just sell.
 They always focus on adding some value to the content.
 Try to direct your focus from personal gain to serving others.
 This mindset can have an incredible impact on the results.

 As soon as I started helping people online becoming better marketers and stopped trying to focus on self-growth, my inbox was flooded with inquiries including hot leads.